Howe duality over finite fields I: The two stable ranges: Introduction

 \section{Introduction}

-This is the first paper in a series dedicated to the Howe correspondence for finite fields, which was first brought into the spotlight by the paper by S. Gurevich and R. Howe \cite{HoweGurevich}.
-This is the finite field case of the Howe duality conjecture \cite{HoweTheta} for locally compact fields.
-In rough terms, the correspondence concerns the decomposition of the restriction of the oscillator representation of a symplectic group to a product of a symplectic and an orthogonal group which are each other's centralizers.
-The goal of this series of papers is to answer this question completely.
+This is the first paper in a series dedicated to the problem of Howe correspondence for finite fields.
+The question was first introduced by R. Howe in \cite{HoweFiniteFields} and was discussed in the papers \cite{HoweGurevich, HoweGurevichBook} by S. Gurevich and Howe, bringing to light the finite field case of the Howe duality conjecture \cite{HoweTheta} for locally compact fields.
+In rough terms, the correspondence concerns the decomposition of the restriction of the oscillator representation of a finite symplectic group to a product of a symplectic and an orthogonal group which are each other's centralizers.
+More broadly, this can be discussed for general reductive dual pairs, consisting of any pair of subgroups which are each other's centralizers in a finite symplectic group.

-The case of a finite field is specific in that we are dealing with finite dimensional representations.
-The representation theory of infinite locally compact fields has continuous parts, which allows formulations suppressing certain ``degenerate terms'' (see e.g. \cite{HoweTheta, GanTakeda}).
-While the representation theory of finite groups is simpler, the degenerate summands must be understood to get the correct dimension count.
-This was the subject of a number of recent papers, for example \cite{AubertKP, AubertMichelRouquier, Chavez, HoweGurevich, HoweGurevichBook, Pan1, Pan2, ZhiweiTalk}.
-Our goal is a complete description of this situation.